October 23rd

 Meaning of the subhAShita:

-Women indeed, are certainly intelligent by nature itself.
-On the other hand, men attain their intellect through the study of scriptures alone.
+Certainly, by nature itself, women are indeed intelligent.
+On the other hand, men attain their intelligence through the study of scriptures alone.

 Commentary:

-Women are NOT equal to men!!
+Women are NOT equal to men!
 This may sound shocking, but consider the words that follow: "Men are not nearly as evolved as women, nor as intelligent, evidently."
-A woman who thinks she is intelligent will demand equal rights with men.
-But a woman who IS intelligent does not.
-She just is!

 In contrast, the path of the man is a different journey.
-A man’s intellect must be earned, not inherited.
+A man’s intelligence must be earned, not inherited.
 As the saying goes, "I’d rather trust a woman’s instinct than a man’s reason."
-This doesn’t mean a man can’t be intelligent—he can—but his intellect requires conscious effort, not the natural ease of a woman’s intuition.
-The true measure of intelligence is the ability to change, to learn, to grow.
-As the poet suggests, man must acquire knowledge through study, honing his intellect through wisdom.
-He must work tirelessly to sharpen his mind, hone his reasoning, and cultivate his own instincts through study and discipline.
-A man’s intellect must be built—through learning, reflection, and striving.
-With effort, he too, can gain what is not inherently his.
+This doesn’t mean a man can’t be intelligent—he can—but his intelligence requires conscious effort, not the natural ease of a woman’s intuition.
+The true measure of intelligence is the ability to change, learn, and grow.
+As the poet suggests, a man must acquire knowledge through study, honing his intelligence through wisdom.
+He must work tirelessly to sharpen his mind, hone his reasoning, and cultivate his instincts through study and discipline.
+With effort, he too can gain what is not inherently his through learning, reflection, and strife.

-A woman's greatness is revealed not by the lights that shine upon her but by the light that shines from within.
-This inner brilliance, her natural, intuitive power, is what truly elevates her.
+A woman's greatness is revealed not by external lights that shine upon her but by the light that shines from within.
+This inner brilliance, her natural intuitive power, is what truly elevates her.
 In a world that recognizes this inherent wisdom in women, harmony will reign.

 pada vigrahaH: